-Born in East Chicago, Indiana, Judge Joe John early learned the values of hard work and dedication from his parents, the children of Eastern European immigrants.
-He began his life in North Carolina at Belmont Abbey College, and earned AB, MA and JD degrees at UNC-Chapel Hill.
-He complemented his North Carolina study of English, Political Science and Law by attending the University of Paris (Sorbonne) and Heidelberg University.
-Joe later completed the Program for Prosecuting Attorneys at Northwestern School of Law and received his Diploma in General Jurisdiction Studies from the National Judicial College.
-Judge John has also earned Certification in Mediator Skills from the American Arbitration Association.
+Rep. John early learned the values of hard work and dedication from his parents, the children of Eastern European immigrants.
+He later attended Belmont Abbey College and earned AB, MA and JD degrees at UNC-Chapel Hill.
+Joe complemented his UNC study of English, Political Science and Law by attending the University of Paris (Sorbonne) and Heidelberg University.
+He later completed the Program for Prosecuting Attorneys at Northwestern School of Law, received a Diploma in General Jurisdiction Studies from the National Judicial College, and was awarded a Certification in Mediator Skills from the American Arbitration Association.

-Judge Joe John and his family moved to North Raleigh in 1993 upon his election as Associate Judge of the North Carolina Court of Appeals, a position he held until 2001.
+Upon his election as Associate Judge of the North Carolina Court of Appeals, Rep. John and his family moved to North Raleigh in 1993.
+He served on the Court until 2001.
 In 1998, the Greensboro News & Record described him as “the epitome of the career professional judge” who had achieved an “exemplary record.”

-Judge John is a recipient of the prestigious Order of the Long Leaf Pine award.
-It is described as the “most valued of the honors which the Governor of North Carolina can bestow” which is “presented to honor persons who have a proven record of service to the State.”
+Rep. Joe John is a recipient of the prestigious Order of the Long Leaf Pine award.
+It is described as the “most valued of the honors which the Governor of North Carolina can bestow” and is “presented to honor persons who have a proven record of service to the State.”

-Joe John and his wife of 33 years, Evelyn, call North Raleigh home.
-They have raised three children.
-Their three children were educated in District 40 public schools, Pleasant Union Elementary and Leesville Road Middle and High school.
-Steffi John Briley and her husband Andrew reside in Wake Forest.
+Joe and his wife of 35 years, Evelyn, call North Raleigh home.
+They have raised three children, all of whom were educated in District 40 public schools, Pleasant Union Elementary and Leesville Road Middle School and Leesville Road High School.
+Steffi John Briley and her husband Andrew reside in Durham.
 Steffi is a registered nurse in the UNC system.
 Andy John, the “older” of twin sons, is a National Response Team Leader with FEMA.
-Joe John, Jr. balances his law studies at NCCU with serving as varsity baseball coach at Heritage High School and running his own small business.
-Joe and Evelyn are also doting grandparents of three year old Lessie Ann Briley.
+Like his father, Joe John, Jr. developed a passion for law and is now an Attorney for the NC Department of Justice.
+Joe and Evelyn are also the doting grandparents of six grandchildren.